 - Under the ITA, higher rates of income tax apply to higher levels of taxable income.
-Taxpayers can save money by splitting income with other taxpayers in lower tax brackets.
-For example, Taxpayer "A" owns all of the issued shares of XYZ Company Inc. Taxpayer "A" is married to Taxpayer "B" who is a homemaker with no taxable income.
-Taxpayer "B" can purchase shares in XYZ Company Inc. (usually for nominal consideration).
-A portion of the corporation's earnings can then be paid to Taxpayer "B" by way of dividend.
+Taxpayers can save money by splitting income with other taxpayers subject to lower tax rates.
+Corporations can be used to achieve such income splitting goals.
+For example, consider a scenario where Taxpayer "A" owns all of the issued shares of XYZ Company Inc. Taxpayer "A" is married to Taxpayer "B" who has no taxable income.
+The corporation's earnings will be taxed at a high rate in the hands of Taxpayer "A".
+If, on the other hand, Taxpayer "B" also owns shares in XYZ Company Inc., a portion of the corporation's earnings can then be paid to Taxpayer "B" by way of dividend.
 The income received from XYZ Company Inc. is thereby split between Taxpayer "A" and Taxpayer "B," and the aggregate income tax paid by Taxpayer "A" and Taxpayer "B" is thereby reduced because Taxpayer "B" is in a lower tax bracket.

 - Similarly, shares can be issued to the children of Taxpayer "A" and Taxpayer "B" thereby facilitating further income splitting.
 This is typically referred to as "dividend sprinkling."
-Note: When structuring a corporation's share capital to facilitate income splitting, care must be taken to not run afoul of the "attribution rules" and the "kiddie tax," which are intended to prevent income splitting.
-For further information, see The Lawyer’s Guide to Income Tax and GST/HST 2010 Edition by David M. Sherman at §10.3.
+Note: When structuring a corporation's share capital to facilitate income splitting, care must be taken to not run afoul of certain attribution rules, a shareholder benefit and the "kiddie tax" rules in the ITS which are intended to prevent income splitting.
+For further information, see The Lawyer’s Guide to Income Tax and GST/HST 2014 Edition by David M. Sherman at §10.3.

 - Capital gains exemption:

-- The ITA provides a $375,000 lifetime capital gains deduction (1/2 of a $750,000 capital gains exemption) on the sale of shares in a qualified small business corporation.
-"Qualified small business corporation shares" are shares in a CCPC substantially all the assets of which are used principally in active business carried on in Canada ("substantially all" is interpreted by the Canada Revenue Agency ("CRA") to mean 90% or more).
-In addition, the shareholder must have owned the shares for two years, and throughout the two-year period, more than 50% of the assets of the corporation must have been used in active business carried on in Canada.
-See CRA’s Guide T4037(E), Capital Gains, 2011.
+- The ITA provides a $412,088 lifetime capital gains deduction (1/2 of a $824,176 capital gains exemption) on the sale of shares in a qualified small business corporation.
+"Qualified small business corporation shares" are shares in a Canadian-controlled private corporation (a "CCPC") (see the link in the Resources section of this How-to Brief), substantially all the assets of which are used principally in active business carried on in Canada ("substantially all" is interpreted by the Canada Revenue Agency ("CRA") to mean 90% or more).
+In addition, the shareholder must have owned the shares for two years, and throughout the two-year period, the corporation must have been a CCPC and more than 50% of the assets of the corporation must have been used in active business carried on in Canada.
+See CRA’s Guide T4037(E), Capital Gains, 2015.
 (See the link in the Resources section of this How-To Brief.)

 - Estate freeze:

 - An "estate freeze" is a tax planning process by which a shareholder fixes the value of his/her shares at a point in time and any future increase in the corporation's equity accrues to other shareholders, usually the first shareholder's children.
-The result is that taxable capital gains on the death of the first shareholder are calculated as at the date of the freeze and are not calculated on any increase in the value of the corporation between the date of the freeze and the death of the shareholder.
+The result is that taxable capital gain realized on the death of the first shareholder is calculated based on the value of the shares as at the date of the freeze and does not reflect any increase in the value of the corporation between the date of the freeze and the death of the shareholder.

 - Angels and venture capital: